-I obtain data on the equity capital ratio of financial intermediaries and the corresponding shocks directly from He, Kelly, and Manela (2017), available at both monthly and quarterly frequencies.
-They obtain the set of primary dealers vis-à-vis the New York Fed, namely the financial intermediaries that trade directly with the Federal Reserve in open market operations, from the NY Fed's website.
-They then hand-match these dealers to data on their public holding companies from CRSP, Compustat and Datastream in order to construct the aggregate primary dealer capital ratio:
+I obtain data on the equity capital ratio of financial intermediaries and the corresponding shocks directly from He, Kelly, and Manela (2017), available at both monthly and quarterly frequencies on Asaf Manela's website.
+They obtain the set of primary dealers vis-à-vis the New York Fed, namely the financial intermediaries that trade directly with the Federal Reserve in open market operations, from the New York Fed's website.
+They then hand-match these dealers to data on the respective public holding companies from CRSP, Compustat and Datastream in order to construct the aggregate primary dealer capital ratio:

-$$\eta_t = \frac{\sum_i MarketEquity{i,t}}{\sum_i \left(MarketEquity{i,t} + BookDebt{i,t}\right)}$$ where $MarketEquity{i,t}$ is the share price times number of shares outstanding on the last day of the quarter and $BookDebt{i,t}$ is total assets less common equity.
+$$\eta{t} = \frac{\sum{i} MarketEquity{i,t}}{\sum{i} \left( MarketEquity{i,t} + BookDebt{i,t} \right)}$$ where $MarketEquity{i,t}$ is the share price times number of shares outstanding on the last day of the quarter and $BookDebt{i,t}$ is total assets less common equity.

-Note that the capital ratios aggregate and thus value weight capital ratios rather than average across dealers.
+Note that the capital ratios aggregate and thus value weight rather than average across dealers.
 Although the ideal would be to weight each dealer by their relative share of intermediation in each respective asset, my case being foreign exchange, this data is not readily available and thus the value weighting serves as second best under the implicit assumption that dealers with larger values of market equity intermediate relatively more in volume.